Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Predictive Framework and Statistical Model

-The coefficients $\beta_{z,m}$ are obtained by minimizing the following cross-entropy loss for each zone $z$:
+The coefficients $\beta_{z,m}$ introduced in the above equation are obtained by minimizing the following cross-entropy loss for each zone $z$ of market $m$:

-Training windows differ across markets due to data availability (NYISO: 2015--2019; ISO--NE and ERCOT: 2018--2022), and a separate validation period is used to tune probability thresholds.
+The training windows for the logistic regression differ across markets due to data availability (NYISO: 2015--2019; ISO--NE and ERCOT: 2018--2022), and a separate validation period is then used to tune probability thresholds.

-\textbf{Model selection.} Before settling on logistic regression, we performed an extensive comparison across several supervised learning methods, including random forests, gradient-boosted trees and feed-forward neural networks \cite{hastie2009elements}.
-While some nonlinear models achieved marginally higher in-sample classification accuracy, they offered {no} consistent improvement in out-of-sample trading P\&L. This occurs because the spike events of interest are extremely rare and the feature set is largely linear in its predictive structure; consequently, more flexible models exhibit a tendency to overfit the noise in the training data and produce unstable probability forecasts.
-Logistic regression, by contrast, delivered the most robust and interpretable out-of-sample performance across all three markets, and produced stable probability estimates that translate reliably into trading signals.
-For these reasons, all subsequent results and scaling analyses are reported using the logistic models.
+\textbf{Model selection.} Before settling on logistic regression, we performed an extensive comparison across several supervised learning methods, including random forests, gradient-boosted trees, feed-forward neural networks \cite{hastie2009elements}, and SMOTE-based resampling to address the rarity of spike events in the training data.
+While some nonlinear models achieved marginally higher in-sample classification accuracy, none offered a consistent improvement in out-of-sample trading P\&L. In particular, spike events are extremely rare and more flexible models tend to overfit the noise in the training data, producing unstable probability forecasts that translate poorly into trading signals.
+In the end, logistic regression delivered the most robust---and interpretable---out-of-sample performance across all three markets.
+This conclusion is consistent with \cite{galarneau2022foreseeing}, who report analogous results for the Long Island zone in NYISO and find that logistic regression performs best among the methods they consider when evaluated on economic grounds.
+We therefore do not present an exhaustive quantitative benchmarking exercise here, since our aim is not to optimize forecast accuracy per se, but to identify reliable and economically relevant trading signals.